Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Introduction

-The fact that the two on-shell states of a Feynman propagator can be naturally encoded in a qubit makes quantum computing a potential efficient methodology to treat Feynman loop integrals.
-In Ref.~\cite{Ramirez-Uribe:2021ubp}, a quantum algorithm which succeeded to unfold the causal configurations of multiloop Feynman diagrams was proposed.
-A similar study based on a variational quantum eigensolver approach has been presented in Ref.~\cite{Clemente:2022nll}.
-In this paper we present an enhanced quantum algorithm for querying causality of multiloop Feynman diagrams with a significant reduction of qubit requirement and quantum circuit depth reduction~\cite{EPpatent}.
-The improvement achieved allows us to explore multiloop topologies of higher complexity that were previously unreachable.
+The emergence of noncausal singularities in the customary Feynman representation of loop integrals implies considerable numerical instabilities, whereas in the LTD representation, noncausal singularities are explicitly absent, providing the advantage of significantly more stable integrands~\cite{Aguilera-Verdugo:2020kzc,Ramirez-Uribe:2020hes}.
+The fact that a Feynman propagator has two on-shell states, which are therefore naturally encoded in a qubit, makes quantum computing a potentially efficient way of dealing with some aspects of multiloop Feynman integrals.
+In Ref.~\cite{Ramirez-Uribe:2021ubp}, an amplitude amplification or Grover's based~\cite{Grover:1997fa,Boyer:1996zf} quantum algorithm was proposed to unfold the causal configurations of multiloop Feynman diagrams.
+A similar study based on a variational quantum eigensolver~(VQE) approach was presented in Ref.~\cite{Clemente:2022nll}.
+The quantum algorithm of Ref.~\cite{Ramirez-Uribe:2021ubp} is quite expensive in terms of quantum resources, while the VQE approach~\cite{Clemente:2022nll} requires fewer quantum resources but longer runs.

+In this paper, we present an enhanced quantum algorithm for querying causality of multiloop Feynman diagrams with a significant reduction in qubit requirements and quantum circuit area through a more systematic and efficient logic implementation for identifying directed acyclic graphs~\cite{EPpatent}.
+The improvement achieved allows us to explore multiloop topologies of higher complexity that were previously inaccessible due to the current limitations of quantum simulators.